-o In the third international indicator, we calculate the proportion of an institution's total research journal publications that have at least one international co-author.
+• In the third international indicator, we calculate the proportion of an institution's total research journal publications that have at least one international co-author.
 The metric is generated by dividing the total subject weighted number of publications with at least one international co-author by the total subjected weighted number of publications.
 This accounts for an institution's subject mix.
+This variable is normalised to account for the country population's size.